-We passionately believe education is a key factor in ensuring that every individual can reach their full potential and contribute to a better future for themselves and society as a whole.
-By instilling the highest aspirations for all our students, we believe that they can achieve all they set their minds to, enabling them to flourish, succeed, and be a proactive part of any community.
+We passionately believe education is a key factor in ensuring that every individual can reach their full potential and contribute to a better future for themselves and society.
+By instilling the highest aspirations for all our pupils, we believe that they can achieve all they set their minds to, enabling them to flourish, succeed and be a proactive part of any community.